sui-foundation/sui-move-intro-course/unit-four/lessons/3_heterogeneous_collections.md

 }
 ```

-As you can see the functions signatures for interacting with a `Bag` collection are quite similar to ones interacting with a `Table` collection, with the main difference being not needing to declare any types while creating a new `Bag`, and the the key-value pair types being added to it do not need to be of the same types.
+The function signatures for interacting with Bag collections are very similar to the function signatures for interacting with Table collections.
+The main difference is that you don't need to declare any types when creating a new Bag, and the key-value pairs that you add to a Bag can be of different types.